layer6ai-labs/EGT/README.md

 <qid>,<id> <weight> <id> <weight> ... <id> <weight>
 ```
-* When the kNN graph is generated, the queries are placed at the top of the output prebuild file.
-We do not let other images (query or index) see the query images as this is required for online inference.
+* Query images are placed at the top of the output prebuild file.
+Note that query images are kept separate from index images in the kNN graph as required by online inference (see Section 3:"Online Inference" in the paper).
-* Example to generate a "prebuild" file from embedding:
+* Example command to generate kNN prebuild file from global descriptors:
     ```
     cd python
     python egt.py --query_features ../data/roxHD_query_fused_3s_cq.npy \